 Scary Stories About The Man-Beast

 Different versions of the wendigo legend say different things about his speed and agility.
 Some claim he is unusually fast and can endure walking for long periods of time, even in harsh winter conditions.
 Others say he walks in a more haggard manner, as if he is falling apart.
 But speed wouldn’t be a necessary skill for a monster of this nature.

 Unlike other terrifying carnivores, the wendigo doesn’t rely on pursuing his prey in order to capture and eat it.
-Rather, one of his said traits is his ability to mimic human voices.
+Rather, one of his creepiest traits is his ability to mimic human voices.
 He uses this skill to lure people in and draw them away from civilization.
-Once they’re isolated in the desolate depths of the wilderness, he feasts on them.
+Once they’re isolated in the desolate depths of the wilderness, he attacks them and then feasts on them.

-The Algonquian people say that during the turn of the 20th century, a large number of their people went missing mysteriously.
-The tribes attributed many of the disappearances to the wendigo, thus calling him the “spirit of lonely places.”
+The Algonquian people say that during the turn of the 20th century, a large number of their people went missing.
+The tribes attributed many of the mysterious disappearances to the wendigo, thus calling him the “spirit of lonely places.”

-Once he has infiltrated their minds, he can turn them into wendigos as well, instilling upon them the same lust for human flesh that he himself has.
+Once he has infiltrated their minds, he can turn them into wendigos as well, instilling upon them a similar lust for human flesh.